cesaraustralia/SpatialMechanisticModellingInJulia/README.md

 Then, download or clone this repository from github.

-## Use
+# Use

-To e.g. build all the plots from the command line, navigate to the repository folder and run:
+To e.g. build all the plots from the command line, navigate to the downloaded repository folder and run:

 ```bash
 julia --project=. src/plots.jl
 ```

-Otherwise the scripts can be stepped through in Atom with Juno or VSCode with the julia-vscode plugin.
-This may be a better way to run the simulations defined in outputs.jl, and explore parameterisations.
+Otherwise the scripts can be stepped through in VSCode with the julia-vscode plugin.
+This may be a better way to run the simulations defined in `outputs.jl`, and explore rules and parameterisations more interactively.

 Be sure to start Julia in the project folder.
-Get a REPL using `Ctrl+shift+p` and search for julia repl in vscode,

-and do:
+The project directory should be activated automatically, if not, or in other editors, in the REPL type:

 ```julia
 ]